 Plants with this disease become dwarfed in size, the foliage is smaller, somewhat mottled and cupped, and the berries are small, later in maturing and worthless (Fig. 13).
-This disease has been prevalent in fields of cultivated blueberries for many years but has become serious only in a few instances.
-However, like all virus diseases, it is potentially very hazardous and growers should remove all infected plants as quickly as observed.
-Plantations should be examined systematically once or twice during the growing season to search for diseased plants.
-These should be removed and burned.
+This disease has been preva-

 Fig. 13.
 Above: A healthy three-year-old Jersey plant (left) and a plant of the same variety and age (right) infected with the stunt disease.
 Below: A healthy shoot (upper left) and one (lower right) infected with the stunt disease.
-This disease is caused by a virus and infected plants are stunted in growth, have smaller leaves that are curled, cupped, and mottled in color, and the berries are very small, late in maturing and worthless.
+This disease is caused by a virus, and infected plants are stunted in growth, have smaller leaves that are curled, cupped, and mottled in color, and the berries are very small, late in maturing and worthless.
 Systematic removal and burning of the diseased plants is the recommended treatment.